atulanand206/fem-stats-preview-card/README.md

 - Stay cautious while naming CSS custom properties.
 - Initializing margin and padding as 0 can go a long way in streamlining the behaviour.
 - Media queries override certain attributes without much of a hassle.
+- CSS is looking much better after refactored into sensible components without the fear of multiple media tags, helped reducing duplication.

 ### Continued development